opencord/cord/docs/quickstart_physical.md

 images to the target server that are used in the reset of the process, thus making the head node a self contained deployment.
 ```
-./gradew prime
+./gradew -PdeployConfig=config/podX.yml prime
 ```

 ### Complete
 Once the `prime` command successfully runs this task is complete.
 When this step is complete a Docker registry and Docker registry mirror.
-It can be verified that these are running by using the `docker ps` command on the producation head node VM.
+It can be verified that these are running by using the `docker ps` command.
 ```
 docker ps --format 'table {{.ID}}\t{{.Image}}\t{{.Command}}\t{{.CreatedAt}}'
 CONTAINER ID        IMAGE               COMMAND                  CREATED AT